About Wing Hall Estate

 As is often the case, the cost of maintaining a grand English house can be daunting - but thanks to the hard work of the family, Wing Hall is still a home.
 The income generated through the commercial activities helps maintain the house and continue a tradition which is increasingly rare.

 The diversification Wing Hall from the airof the Estate is crucial for its continued survival as a family home.
-Moves to develop the campsite, the holiday accommodation and fishing lakes have all proved popular and successful - demonstrated by the loyal 'regulars' who return season after season (to whom, many thanks!).
+Moves to gently develop the campsite and fishing lakes have all proved popular and successful - demonstrated by the loyal 'regulars' who return season after season (to whom, many thanks!).

-Wing Hall has also recently opened a Farm & Village Shop, specialising in local produce, sourced from carefully selected partners in and around Rutland.
-The Veranda cafe also opened in May, and has already proved to be a popular place to enjoy the view with a slice of cake and pot of tea.
+Wing Hall Estate also offers a seasonal Farm & Village Shop, specialising in local produce, sourced from carefully selected partners in and around Rutland.

 Central to any development is the belief that this is a relaxed country retreat for our many guests, and as such any development is in keeping with the surroundings and has minimal environmental impact.